John Fell Study

 - Looking at different bacterial DNA amplification approaches

 - Using on-sequencer enrichment for bacterial/AMR gene targets, known as adaptive sampling

 We will be exploring these methods in parallel and in combination.

 The John Fell fund study aims to improve direct-from-sample diagnostic workflows for bacterial infections using nanopore sequencing, encompassing both rapid pathogen identification and prediction of antibiotic susceptibility phenotypes from genotype.

 We want to try some different approaches to improve the yield of bacterial DNA that is available for sequencing, including cell sorting and enrichment by genome amplification, and also try RNA sequencing and bacterial sequence enrichment/human sequence depletion by applying Read Until (Adaptive Sampling).

-It’s 2 years of funding that was awarded to Nicole Stoesser and David Eyre,
+Two years of funding have been awarded to Dr Nicole Stoesser and Dr David Eyre for this project.